 |

 What an amazing day!
 Before dawn Captain Artem set a course south out of the Chukchi Sea (Arctic Ocean) through the Bering Strait into the Bering Sea (Pacific Ocean).
 We had completed the Northwest Passage hooray! but we’re still on board with a day to go.
-I'd like to restart the whole voyage again …..
-Sunrise was at 8:45 so over breakfast we watched a chilly blue dawn struggle to claw its way over the horizon.
-And then we turned our heads and looming up on the other side was Little Diomede island.
+I'd like to start the whole voyage again …..
+Sunrise was at 8:45 am so over breakfast we watched a chilly blue dawn struggle to claw its way over the horizon.
+And then we turned our heads and looming up on the other side of the ship was Little Diomede Island.

-The Diomedes islands.
-Vitus Bering sighted the Diomedes Islands off the coast of Alaska on 16 August 1728, the day when the Russian Orthodox Church celebrates the memory of Saint Diomedes - hence the name.
+Russian explorer Vitus Bering sighted the Diomedes Islands off the coast of Alaska on 16 August 1728, the day the Russian Orthodox Church celebrates the memory of Saint Diomedes - hence the name.

 |